 Tableau RANK_MODIFIED Function

-In this example, we are using the Tableau RANK_MODIFIED function.
-This Tableau Rank function accepts two arguments first, aggregated measure (or an expression) second, ranking order.
-Here, the second argument is optional, and by default, it will assign DESC (descending).
+In this example, we are using the Tableau RANK_MODIFIED rank function.
+This function accepts two arguments: first, aggregated measure (or an expression) and second, ranking order.
+Here, the second argument is optional; by default, it will assign DESC (descending).

-It is calculating the Modified Rank for each Occupation
+It calculates the Modified Rank for each Occupation

 Tableau RANK_PERCENTILE Function

 We are using the Tableau RANK_PERCENTILE function.
-This Tableau Percentile function accepts two arguments one, aggregated measure (or an expression) second, ranking order (ascending, or descending).
+This Tableau Percentile function accepts two arguments: one, aggregated measure (or an expression) and second, ranking order (ascending or descending).

-In Tableau PERCENTILE function, the second argument is optional, and by default, it is assigning the DESC (descending).
+In the Tableau PERCENTILE function, the second argument is optional, and by default, it assigns the DESC (descending).

-Now you can see the result of this Tableau Rank function.
-It is calculating the Percentile Rank for each Occupation
+Now, you can see the result of this Tableau Rank function.
+It calculates the Percentile Rank for each Occupation.

 Tableau RANK_UNIQUE Function

-In this example, we are using the Tableau RANK_UNIQUE function.
-This Tableau Rank function accepts two arguments first, an expression second, ranking order (ascending, or descending).
-Here, the second argument is optional, and by default, it will assign DESC (descending).
+In this example, we are using the Tableau RANK_UNIQUE rank function.
+This function accepts two arguments: first, an expression, second, ranking order (ascending or descending).
+Here, the second argument is optional; by default, it will assign DESC (descending).

 The Tableau Rank_UNIQUE Function will assign the unique rank to an identical value.
-For example, if we have 100, 200, 200, 400 then the function will return the ranks as 1, 2, 3, 4 in ascending order
+For example, if we have 100, 200, 200, and 400, the Rank_UNIQUE function will return the ranks as 1, 2, 3, 4 in ascending order.

 See the Tableau RANK_UNIQUE function result.
-It is assigning the Unique Rank for each item present in the Occupation.
+It assigns the Unique Rank for each item present in the Occupation.